Ecological village(s) in the

 - Henk Keune (Dutchman).
 Trader in biological products.
 International consultant concerning bakeries (building, management, baking techniques).
 Henk was for many years the owner and baker of a big biological bakery in Holland.
 He lives in Utrecht.

 - Moshe Flam.
 Entrepreneur from Beit Shemesh.
 He knows exact what is happening in Israel in the area of ecological villages.
 He did an attempt to create one.

-Ja'akov (64) was member of the critical young generation of the seventies in NL.
-After his horticultural study he became an activist against injustice and for a healthy world community.
-He worked in different projects.
-He put up a leaven bakery.
-He was the manager of a natural health clinic for 4 years.
+Ja'akov (66) was member of the critical young generation of the seventies in NL.
+After his horticultural study he became an activist against injustice for 2 years.
+It was frustrating.
+So he became a fighter for a healthy world community.
+He worked on different projects.
+He first put up a sower dow bread bakery.
+He was the manager of a new natural health clinic for 4 years in Den Haag.
 He had different jobs in trade and industry.
 He was an business advisor since 1995.
 Entrepreneur and financial advisor from 2001 - January 2017.
 Former member of the Third Chamber (advice committee on the area of the development of Third World countries of the Second Chamber of the Dutch Parliament).
-Desired position: promotor and coordinator in Israel of a profess-sional ecological yeshuv in the Negev.
+Desired position: developer and coordinator in Israel of a professsional ecological yishuv/town in the Negev.

 Ing.
 Ja'akov (Jaap) Markus Address: Tweede Jacob van Campenstraat 88–1V , 1073 XW Amsterdam.
 Tel.
 0031-(0)6-19962760, e-mail: info@ markustotaaladvies.nl